danielsollondon/azvmimagebuilder/README.md

 #### Cancel a running build
 If you are running an image build that you believe is incorrect, waiting for user input, or you feel will never complete successfully, then you can cancel the build.

-The build can only be cancelled during the customization phase, if the distribution phase has started you cannot cancel, and you will need to wait for the distribution to occur.
+The build can only be cancelled any time, if the distribution phase has started you can cancel, but you will need to clean up any created images.

 Examples of `cancel` commands: